dqx-translation-project/dqx-translation-project.github.io/dqxclarity.md

   - Currently, only [DeepL]({% link deepl.md %}) and [Google Translate]({% link google_api.md %}) are supported.
 - A modern version of the Windows OS. dqxclarity is known not to work on Windows 7
   - If you are still using Windows 7, [consider upgrading](https://support.microsoft.com/en-us/windows/windows-7-support-ended-on-january-14-2020-b75d4580-2cc7-895a-2c9c-1466d9a53962#:~:text=Microsoft%20made%20a%20commitment%20to,released%20on%20October%2022%2C%202009)
-- Dragon Quest X must be installed before performing these steps
+- Dragon Quest X must be installed (and fully patched!) before performing these steps.
+Launching dqxclarity prior to finishing patching has the potential to corrupt your DQX install, requiring you to re-install the game.
+This is because dqxclarity downloads a modded DAT (game file) and places it in your DQX game directory.
+If the game isn't fully patched, it will attempt to use this file and cause problems.

 **For instructions on how to get an API key:**